A01745419/Career_Projects/README.md

 3. Packet Tracer / network proposal for ICPC event based on subnetting and basic protocols.
 (Team) |Training Partner: Tec de Monterrey and Cisco|

 ## 5th Semester
-1. Kotlin / PHP / SQL / event alerts mobile application for android that obtains information from a database that receives the records of a web page for administrators.
+1. Kotlin / PHP / SQL / event alerts mobile application in Android Studio that obtains information from a database that receives the records of a web page for administrators.
 (Team) |Training Partner: Municipality of Atizapan|

 ## Acknowledgments